-Three residence halls for women are maintained on the Eugene camfour slee Both Hendricks Hall and Susan Campbell Hall, each accommodating girls, are divided into units of nine suites each, each suite planned for occupants.
-A suite consists of a study room, dressing room, and ping porch with individual beds.
-Each floor in each unit has a bathroom pped with showers, tubs and lavatories.
-Each study room is furnished dres with sup a study table, bookstand, reading light, four chairs, and a couch.
-Each sing room is equipped with hot and cold water, individual chiffoniers mirrors, and individual closet space.
-Bedding, rugs and curtains are liled by the University.
-In the basement a trunk room and complete dry equipment including stationary tubs, boilers, clothes-lines, ironing boa tow buil It a ds and electric irons are available.
-Each student must furnish her ownels, a water glass, and an extra blanket.
-Mary Spiller Hall is a frameling connected by a sun parlor and dining-room with Hendricks Hall. accommodates 18 girls, having six single rooms and six double rooms. furnishings are the same as for the other halls.
+Three residence halls for women are maintained on the Eugene campus.
+Both Hendricks Hall and Susan Campbell Hall, each accommodating 112 girls, are divided into units of nine suites each, each suite planned for four occupants.
+A suite consists of a study room, dressing room, and sleeping porch with individual beds.
+Each floor in each unit has a bathroom equipped with showers, tubs and lavatories.
+Each study room is furnished with a study table, bookstand, reading light, four chairs, and a couch.
+Each dressing room is equipped with hot and cold water, individual chiffoniers with mirrors, and individual closet space.
+Bedding, rugs and curtains are supplied by the University.
+In the basement a trunk room and complete laundry equipment including stationary tubs, boilers, clothes-lines, ironing boards and electric irons are available.
+Each student must furnish her own towels, a water glass, and an extra blanket.
+Mary Spiller Hall is a frame building connected by a sun parlor and dining-room with Hendricks Hall.
+It accommodates 18 girls, having six single rooms and six double rooms.
+The furnishings are the same as for the other halls.